NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 	*	Absent properties and behaviours are handled by default Null Object implementations.
 		I.e. instead of checking null all the time, we mock a default Null Object and let it do nothing.
 *	Dynamic Tasks vs conditional checks
-	*	Dynamic Tasks and conditional checks can both control the flow of codes.
+	*	Dynamic Tasks and conditional checks can both control the flow of code.
 	*	Persistent switches should be handled by Dynamic Tasks.
 	*	Frequently invoked functions(tight loops) should be handled by Dynamic Tasks.
 	*	Temporary switches should be handled by conditional checks.